-The Pollinator Pathway by Sarah Bergmann / TEDxRainier
+The Pollinator Pathway: Connecting landscapes in the age of humankind by Sarah Bergmann / TEDxRainier

 "Ecosystems thrive best when they're connected.
 Now, in the age of humankind, how do we help create better ecosystem connections in our urban landscapes?
-Learn about a transformative project and living classroom that links landscapes."
+Pollinators are dependent on access to a range of plants.
+Learn about a transformative pilot project and living classroom that links landscapes across Seattle."

-Please watch this 6-minute TEDx Talk: https://youtu.be/uRYPfRqhu6E
+Please watch this 6-minute video of the Pollinator Pathway founder's TEDx Talk: https://youtu.be/uRYPfRqhu6E